jgravois/esri-leaflet-gp/README.md

 Esri Leaflet GP is an API helper for interacting with geoprocessing services published with ArcGIS Server and the analysis services hosted in ArcGIS Online.

-**Currently Esri Leaflet GP is in development and should be thought of as a beta or preview**

 Esri Leaflet GP relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when necessary.
 You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Example